 Without that shared vision of Happily Ever After, everything else will quickly begin to feel meaningless.

-Six months later, I made the commitment to move back down to Brazil and stay there with her until we could figure other plans out.
+This wasn’t an easy conversation to have, but we had it because we both knew it was necessary if we were going to continue.
+Six months later, I made the commitment to move back down to Brazil and stay there with her until we could figure out a long-term plan.

-Sure, you know their personality and their attractive qualities.
-But you don’t know the reality.
-You don’t know each other’s ticks.
-How she avoids eye contact when she’s sad.
-The way he leaves a mess in the bathroom and then denies making it.
-How she’s always late to important events.
-The way he makes excuses for his mother’s unacceptable behavior.
-Her tendency to talk through movies.
-His tendency to get easily offended at comments about his appearance.
-And so on.
+On another level, it’s hard to tell.
+Because when you’re stuck in a long-distance relationship, you don’t really know what it’s like to date the other person—instead, you only have this halfway, vague idea.
+Sure, you know something of their personality and their attractive qualities, but you don’t know the full reality.
+You don’t know each other’s ticks, how she avoids eye contact when she’s sad, the way he leaves a mess in the bathroom and then denies making it, how she’s always late for important events, the way he makes excuses for his mother’s unacceptable behavior, her tendency to talk through movies, his tendency to get easily offended at comments about his appearance.

 - This is common among avoidant attachment types.
 They only feel comfortable opening themselves up to intimacy with people they know aren’t going to be around much.↵

 - This study finds individuals who are uncertain about ever living in the same city as their partners are significantly more distressed, less satisfied, and rate communication coping strategies as less helpful than those who feel more certain about reunion.↵

 - I wrote an article about how this effect also explains why so many people are assholes on the internet.↵

 - This study of 311 individuals finds individuals in long-distance relationships with no face-to-face interaction expressed significantly less trust than those with some face‐to‐face interaction.↵

 - A study of 71 college couples finds long-distance couples more idealized than their geographically close counterparts.↵